You should read this important document carefully when considering buying financial products.

 As you may be aware, the UK is one of the most highly regulated financial centres in the world.
 This legislation safeguards the interests of consumers and other persons purchasing and being advised about investments, insurance and other financial products and in use of their personal data.
 Against this backdrop, we are required to make certain regulatory and statutory declarations to you.

 If instructed by you, we collect data during our initial and other meetings about you and your family.
 We will also be collecting data about you from other persons.
-We collect the data through note-taking and filling in of questionnaires about you and your family’s circumstances.
+We collect the data through notetaking and filling in of questionnaires about you and your family’s circumstances.

 We may make checks with credit rating agencies to authenticate and verify your identity and credit status.
 We also make checks with institutions with whom you have policies of insurance and investments, and with your mortgage provider.
 These checks are to help us with our obligations at law and generally to ensure that we provide you with advice that suits your circumstances.
 The scope and extent of the gathering of information from third parties depends on what type of service you are taking from us.

 Your personal information is very important to us.
 We will endeavour to take all due care to protect this information.
-We would like to highlight information that you should be aware of.
+We would like to highlight information that you should be aware of:

-Some services are provided to us by third parties such as processing business or obtaining compliance or regulatory advice, which warrant the disclosure of more than just your basic contact details.
+- Some services are provided to us by third parties such as processing business or obtaining compliance or regulatory advice, which warrant the disclosure of more than just your basic contact details.
 You agree that personal information held by us may be disclosed on a confidential basis, and in accordance with the General Data Protection Regulation, to any such third parties.
 You also agree that this information may be transferred electronically, and that ourselves, or any such third party, may contact you in future by any means of communication we consider appropriate at the time.

 How is your information used?

-Depending on the instructions we receive from you, we may pass your data to other professional advisers to enable us to provide advice most suited to your circumstances.
 Usually, this would be referrals to local accountants, solicitors, tax advisers and sometimes to specialist advisers in the financial and insurance industry where you may benefit from their expertise.
 We, and any specialist advisers to whom we introduce you, will pass your data to institutions if you agree to purchase or amend policies and products as part of the sales and advice process.

 Your right to a copy of your personal data

-Under current data protection laws you have a right to obtain a copy of the personal information that we hold about you.
+Under current data protection laws, you have a right to obtain a copy of the personal information that we hold about you.
 If you believe that any information held is incorrect or incomplete, you should contact the Data Protection Officer at our usual address.
 Any information that is found to be incorrect or incomplete will be amended promptly.

 Rights to cancel